PadmarajBhat/Browser-based-Models-with-TensorFlow.js/Notes.md

   * mobilenet: world famous shrinked image classifer for 1000 labels.
      * again simple CDN includes the model to browser : <script src="https://cdn.jsdelivr.net/npm/@tensorflow-models/mobilenet@1.0.0"> </script>
+     * a static image is loaded too the browser and that is sent to the loaded pretrained model to classify